Sunday, November 24, 2024

 ------------

-The next three weeks are going to be a blitz of deadlines...then a vacation.
+The next three weeks are going to be a blitz of deadlines...then a family Holiday vacation near Chicago, visiting my Mom as well as my brother and his family.

 I love my work, and I can get lost in it sometimes.
-I've even been stupid enough to bring work with me, on family vacations.
-(Though, I finally figured out that I was being a cretin, and stopped that practice.)
+I've even been stupid enough to bring work with me, on vacation.
+(I finally realized my error).

 Happy Holidays!